groot34/FinBoard/README.md

 - Use API keys to increase limits
 - Increase widget refresh intervals

-### TypeScript Errors

-The TypeScript errors you see in the IDE are expected before running `npm install`.
-They will resolve after installing dependencies.

-### CORS Errors

-The built-in Next.js API proxy handles CORS automatically.
-Always use the test connection feature to verify API compatibility.

 ### Widget Not Updating

 - Check your internet connection